Bus Fleet Electrification Planning Through Logic-Based Benders Decomposition and Restriction Heuristics: Solution methodology

 \subsection{Arc selection algorithm}

 Exact and heuristic algorithms serve complementary roles in this work.
-Our logic-based Benders decomposition algorithm is designed to expand the frontier of instances for which provably optimal solutions can be obtained.
-Notably, we can achieve optimality for instances of practical interest to transit authorities, who typically plan electrification projects in phases by considering a subset of routes at a time.
+Our LBBD algorithm is designed to expand the frontier of instances for which provably optimal solutions can be obtained.
+It achieves optimality for instances of practical interest to transit authorities, who typically plan electrification in phases by considering a subset of routes at a time.
 However, as the planning scope broadens to long-term, citywide electrification, even finding a feasible solution becomes challenging, and heuristic methods become essential.

-We propose a simple approach that exploits the structure of the depot BEB schedules as circulations on dense graphs.
-Since flow variables represent the vast majority of the decision variables in the extensive formulation of the BFEP, sparsifying these graphs can significantly reduce the size of the problem.
-Our method identifies a restricted set of relevant arcs by considering the active variables in the optimal solutions of a collection of single-route problems and LP relaxations of the BFEP.
-The algorithm solves a sequence of restricted problems where these arcs are progressively introduced.
-Finally, the original extensive formulation is solved, subject to a time limit.
-This last step provides a global optimality gap and makes it possible to use the arc selection algorithm as an exact method.
-At each step, the incumbent solution is used to warm-start the next problem.
+We propose an easily implementable algorithm operating directly on the extensive formulation of the BFEP.
+This method, which we call the arc selection algorithm, exploits our modeling of BEB schedules as circulations on dense graphs.
+The goal is to sparsify these graphs in a systematic way to build compact restrictions of the problem.
+We identify a restricted set of relevant arcs by considering the active variables in the optimal solutions of a collection of single-route problems and LP relaxations of the BFEP.
+The algorithm then solves a sequence of restricted problems where these arcs are progressively introduced.
+Finally, the original extensive formulation is solved, which provides a global optimality gap and allows one to use the arc selection algorithm as an exact method.
+In each step, the incumbent solution is used as a warm start.

+\begin{revblock} The arc selection algorithm is closely related to the Kernel Search heuristic \citep{angelelli2010kernel, guastaroba2017adaptive}, which solves a sequence of restricted MIPs built around a \emph{kernel} of variables presumed to be nonzero in an optimal solution.
+The kernel is initialized with the active variables of an LP relaxation, and the remaining variables are introduced in groups ordered by their reduced costs.
+Our algorithm follows the same restriction principle, but exploits the structure of the BFEP: only depot BEB scheduling variables are restricted in the intermediate formulations, and they are reintroduced based on their activity in both LP and IP auxiliary problems. \end{revblock}